robert/robert.github.com/_posts/2020-04-19-pfab13-when-code-is-too-clever-to-be-clean.md

 ---
 layout: post
-title: "PFAB #13 - When code is too clever to be clean
+title: "PFAB #13 - When code is too clever to be clean"
 tags:
   - Programming Projects for Advanced Beginners
   - PFAB